-The Modern Slavery Act 2015 is a UK law focused on the prevention and prosecution of all forms of 'modern slavery', including human trafficking and forced, or compulsory, labour.
-Section 54 of the Act requires certain business organisations to prepare and publish a statement regarding the steps they have taken during the preceding financial year to ensure that modern slavery is not taking place in any part of their business or supply chains.
+The Modern Slavery Act 2015 is a U.K. law focused on the prevention and prosecution of all forms of modern slavery.
+Modern slavery refers to the exploitation of people through forced labour, debt bondage, human trafficking, or other forms of forced or compulsory labour or coercion.
+Section 54 of the Act requires certain business organisations to prepare and publish a statement regarding the steps they have taken during the preceding financial year to ensure that modern slavery does not take place in any part of their business or supply chains.

 The AVEVA Group is a leading global provider of engineering and industrial software.
-It consists of a parent company, AVEVA Group plc, incorporated in the U.K., and a number of subsidiaries held directly or indirectly by AVEVA Group plc, which are incorporated in various jurisdictions around the world (including Argentina, Australia, Brazil, Canada, Chile, China, Colombia, Denmark, France, Germany, Hong Kong, India, Italy, Japan, Korea, Malaysia, Mexico, the Netherlands, Norway, Russia, Singapore, Spain, Sweden, Thailand, the U.A.E., the U.K. and the U.S.), each contributing to the Group’s profits, assets and cash flows.
-On 1st March 2018, AVEVA Group plc completed the combination with the Schneider Electric Industrial Software Business, creating a global leader in engineering and industrial software.
-On 19th March 2021, AVEVA completed the acquisition of OSlsoft, further enhancing the Group's capabilities to accelerate the digital transformation of the industrial world.
+It consists of a parent company, AVEVA Group Ltd, incorporated in the U.K., and several subsidiaries held directly or indirectly by AVEVA Group Ltd, which are incorporated in various jurisdictions around the world.
+These subsidiaries (including Argentina, Australia, Bahrain, Brazil, Canada, Chile, China, Colombia, Czech Republic, Denmark, Finland, France, Germany, Hong Kong, India, Italy, Japan, Korea (the Republic of), Malaysia, Mexico, the Netherlands, Norway, Poland, Romania, Russian Federation, Saudi Arabia, Singapore, South Africa, Spain, Sweden, Thailand, Turkey, the U.A.E., the U.K. and the U.S.), each contributing to the Group’s profits, assets, and cash flows.
+On 18th January 2023, AVEVA Group Ltd announced the completion of its acquisition by Schneider Electric Industrial Software Business, a leading global industrial company specialising in digital automation and energy management, furthering AVEVA’s position as a global leader in engineering and industrial software.

-This statement is prepared in connection with the financial year ended 31st March 2021, in respect of AVEVA Group plc and its subsidiary AVEVA Solutions limited.
+This statement is prepared in connection with the financial year ended 31st March 2023, in respect of AVEVA Group Ltd and its subsidiary AVEVA Solutions Limited.

-Slavery and human trafficking are serious crimes and human rights violations, and AVEVA strongly condemns them in all of their forms.
+Modern slavery and human trafficking are serious crimes and human rights violations, and AVEVA has zero tolerance for them in any form.

-AVEVA Group plc maintains a group-level Anti-Slavery and Human Trafficking Policy (‘the Policy’) which states AVEVA’s zero-tolerance approach to modern slavery.
+AVEVA Group Ltd maintains a group-level Anti-Slavery and Human Trafficking Policy (‘the Policy’) which states AVEVA’s zero-tolerance approach to modern slavery.
 This commitment is further affirmed in AVEVA’s Business Conduct Guidelines.

 The Policy applies to all persons working for AVEVA, or on AVEVA’s behalf, in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third-party representatives and business partners, and states that breaches of the Policy may result in disciplinary action (and potentially dismissal) against employees and termination of AVEVA’s relationships with other parties.